sinclairnick/midwinter/README.md

 ```

 Midwinter is remarkably simple and deceptively powerful.
 With only this API, we can create complex middleware pipelines and defer much of what might exist in a framework to plugins instead, without any loss of _functionality_ or _ergonomics_.

+> [!NOTE]
+> These docs are currently a work in progress.
+They are mostly there but may hve the odd gap or minor error.
+Please raise an issue if you run into anything.

 ### Getting Started